What Is SEO Share of Voice?

 Share of voice is a metric used to measure how much brand awareness you have in comparison to your competition in the same market.

-Your brand’s traffic / The total market traffic = Your brand’s share of voice
+Your brand’s traffic / the total market traffic = Your brand’s share of voice.

-To use it, you can benchmark your share to a competitor brand’s share and set up your marketing strategy to overtake the spotlight.
+You can benchmark your share to a competitor brand’s share and set up your marketing strategy to overtake the spotlight.

-Share of Voice in SEO and Search
+How to Use Share of Voice in SEO and Search

 In terms of SEO, share of voice can tell you what fraction of a market’s total organic search traffic or impressions is going to your website.

-If your niche as a whole receives 100 million website visits per month from organic search, and your site gets 1 million visits per month from organic search, your site’s organic search share of voice would be 1%.
+If your niche as a whole receives 100 million website visits per month from organic search, and your site gets 1 million visits per month from organic search, your site’s organic share of voice would be 1%.